ITmaze/remote-docker/README.md

 # Bugs

 - There are times when volumes do not un-mount cleanly.
 Use ``docker volume prune -f`` to remove all unused volumes.
-- The quote handling isn't clean, sometimes double quoting is required.
+- Fixed: 58546e7 <del>The quote handling isn't clean, sometimes double quoting is required.
 This appears to be an ssh *feature*.
-Using a git container to commit for example requires some shenanigans: ``git commit -m "'Initial commit.'"``
+Using a git container to commit for example requires some shenanigans: ``git commit -m "'Initial commit.'"``</del>

 # Kittens Clause